Manmadan Ambu

-After significant pre-production which included rehearsals of the entire script before filming, the film was extensively shot across Europe and on a cruise ship, whilst scenes were also canned across Chennai and Kodaikanal.
+After significant pre-production which included rehearsals of the entire script before filming, the film was extensively shot in Europe and on a cruise ship, whilst scenes were also canned across Chennai and Kodaikanal.
 It was produced by Udhayanidhi Stalin, Manmadan Ambu released worldwide on 23 December 2010.
 The movie was based on the 1948 movie Romance on the High Seas.

 Plot

-Ambujakshi alias "Nisha", a film actress, arrives in Europe to spend the vacations with her friend Deepa, a divorcee, and her two children Viswanath alias Vish and Bhagirathi.
+Ambujakshi alias "Nisha", a film actress, arrives in Europe to spend the vacations with her friend Deepa, a divorcee, and her two children Viswanath alias Vish and Bhagirathi alias Bags.
 While going in a taxi, Ambu recalls an early incident regarding her ex-boyfriend Madhanagopal, a wealthy entrepreneur.
 Three years ago, she was shooting for a film with actor Suriya in a bright park, and Madhan was suspicious of her relationship with the actor.
 While returning, he let Ambu drive his new car.
-Madhan advised Ambu to stop acting but she refused, leading to an argument that almost caused their car to crash into a smaller white car.
-Unable to bear any more arguments, Ambu broke her relationship with Madhan and walked away.
+Madhan insisted that Ambu stop acting but she refused, leading to an argument that almost caused their car to crash into a smaller white car.
+Unable to bear Madhan's jealousy, Ambu broke her relationship with Madhan and walked away.

 Madhan now suspects that Ambu may be having a relationship with her colleagues in the film industry.
 To end that, he hires detective Major Raja Mannar to follow her when she goes on a cruise for a vacation in Barcelona.
-Mannar accepts, as he needs money to pay the hospital bills of his friend Rajan, who is diagnosed with cancer, and his wife Mallika takes care of him.
+Mannar accepts, as he needs money to pay the hospital bills of his friend Rajan, who is diagnosed with cancer, and who is being taken care of by his wife Mallika.
 Contrary to Madhan's suspicions, Ambu is loyal and virtuous; when Mannar reports this, Madhan refuses to pay him as his suspicions were unfounded.